open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/emt-build-and-deploy.md

 ## 1. Build the microvisor

-If you want to create your own custom standalone node, follow the instructions below to build the microvisor from scratch.
+If you want to create your own custom standalone node, follow the instructions below to build the Edge Microvisor from scratch.
 If you wish to use the default, non-real-time image of Edge Microvisor skip to [Create a bootable USB installer](#2-create-a-bootable-usb-installer).

 1. Clone the stable branch of edge-microvisor-toolkit repository: